Deep Sea and ABNJ Accounting

 - Condition decline: Composite condition index projected to decline from 0.73 to 0.52 in mined area, and to 0.68 in indirectly affected area

 Economic benefit from mining: Gross in-situ ore value of USD 3-4 billion minus extraction costs (estimated 70% of gross value for deep-sea mining) yields net value of USD 900M-1.2B.
-ISA benefit-sharing arrangements allocate 40% to the Area (distributed to developing countries) and 60% to the contractor State.
-State benefit = USD 540M-720M over 20-year operation.
+The ISA's benefit-sharing regime for exploitation remains unadopted as of the publication date of this Circular[44].
+Three illustrative State-share scenarios:

 - Option value: Delaying mining preserves future options for genetic resource discovery or alternative uses.

-- Existence value: Non-use values (existence, bequest) are not captured in service flow valuation.
+- Existence value: Non-use values are not captured in service flow valuation.

-- Risk: Sediment plume impacts may exceed projections; actual disturbance area could be larger.
+- Risk: Sediment plume impacts may exceed projections.

-The accounting framework transparently presents the trade-offs but does not prescribe the decision.
-Policy-makers must weigh economic benefits, environmental costs, and non-economic values in light of national sustainability commitments and international obligations under the BBNJ Agreement.
+The accounting framework transparently presents trade-offs but does not prescribe the decision.

 Step 6: Upward connections to policy frameworks

-TG-1.1 National Ocean Budgets: The USD 22.6M degradation cost informs natural capital budgeting.
-If mining proceeds, this cost should be deducted from gross mineral revenues when calculating environmentally adjusted net domestic product (NDP).
-The degradation cost represents consumption of natural capital that does not contribute to sustainable income.
+TG-1.1 National Ocean Budgets: The degradation cost (USD 25.6M at 25-year horizon; USD 40.2M at 100-year horizon) informs natural capital budgeting.
+If mining proceeds, this cost should be deducted from gross mineral revenues when calculating environmentally adjusted NDP.

 TG-2.10 MEA Indicators: Extent accounts feed SDG 14.5.1 (MPA coverage) if the deep-sea area includes protected zones.
-The 0.8% benthic disturbance metric supports SDG 14.2.1 (ecosystem-based management) by tracking human pressures.
-Condition index trends inform BBNJ monitoring requirements for area-based management tools.
+The 0.8% benthic disturbance metric supports SDG 14.2.1.
+Condition index trends inform BBNJ monitoring requirements.

 TG-1.3 Marine Spatial Management: The spatial distribution of high-condition areas (seamounts, vent fields) versus disturbed areas guides MPA designation and mining exclusion zones.
-The connectivity index (0.65) suggests moderate larval dispersal potential, informing network design for deep-sea MPAs.
+The connectivity index (0.65), classified as a structure ECT variable, informs network design for deep-sea MPAs.

 4. Acknowledgements